Specializing in lymphatic drainage massage therapy

 My vision: To heal through my hands.

 WHO AM I

-My name is Abby Maleport and I am a certified lymphedema therapist, licensed massage therapist, physical therapist assistant and certified personal trainer.
+My name is Abby Maleport and I am a LANA certified lymphedema therapist, licensed massage therapist, physical therapist assistant and certified personal trainer.
 My goal is to use my skills of lymphatic drainage massage to make people feel better from the inside out by reducing inflammation, promoting healthy cells, boosting your immune system, reducing pain and much much more.
 I provide my services from my private studio in my home in West De Pere, WI.
 I hope that you consider trying this massage and see the benefits to your health and well being!

 WHO CAN BENEFIT